Learning2Code75/GYB_vid1_PersonalPortfolioPitcherPage/README.md

 	- docs explaining features of the project with screenshots
 	- software requirements document
 	- appropriate uml diagrams
-9. (admin panel to add data to work , pitcher page)
-10. personal portfolio, pitcher samples page: cart modal , add to cart , download pdf ,samples,change theme
+9. personal portfolio, pitcher samples page: cart modal(fetch from firebase) , add to cart , download pdf ,samples,change theme , input content for the sample-->post to firebase
    - a page to choose designs and models for building your own personal portfolio, pitcher pages
    - homepage , navbar , work section , about, contact , social , resume ,cv,
    - pitcher page in different forms: